 Sprinkle vegan mozzarella on top for a more classic look and taste, or, if you want to keep this free of anything processed, use an herby breadcrumb topping like the one I use for my Pumpkin Spinach Lasagna.

 There are seven servings in this manicotti, so you have enough to feed a crowd -- or freeze some away for later.
-It's a crowd pleaser if there ever was one, and it's guaranteed kid-friendly.
+This recipe is a crowd pleaser, and it's guaranteed kid-friendly.

 - This recipe comes together fast, but you can save more time on the day you plan to serve this dish by making the marinara sauce a couple of days ahead.
 Also, I started out with dry navy beans and cooked them myself, but you can use canned white beans -- any kind is fine.